johnwargo/11ty-cat-pages/readme.md

 Preprocessor for [Eleventy](https://www.11ty.dev/) sites that helps developers implement a categories page with descriptions plus separate paginated pages for each category.

+**Note:** There is a better, more Eleventy-native way to do this using [Eleventy Generate Category Pages](https://www.npmjs.com/package/eleventy-generate-category-pages) inside the Eleventy build process (running in a `before` event).

 The module is a command-line utility that:

 1. Recursively reads all the posts in a specified directory